dragos-ionescu/energy-bench/README.md

 # energy-bench
-An LLM evaluation benchmark focusing on energy-efficient and correct code generation
+A LLM evaluation benchmark focusing on energy-efficient and correct code generation.